 The purpose of the Action Plan is for each local jurisdiction in Contra Costa to participate in the multijurisdictional, cooperative planning process envisioned in Measure J to address regional transportation issues that span jurisdictional boundaries.
-The basic framework for this process is established through the Regional Transportation Planning Committees (RTPCs), which are defined in Measure J. As described previously, WCCTAC is the Authority-designated RTPC for West County.
-The Action Plans are intended to establish overall goals, identify RRS, create a set of performance measures (now called Regional Transportation Objectives or RTOs), and establish a set of actions that will support achievement of the RTOs.
+The basic framework for this process is established through the Regional Transportation Planning Committees (RTPCs), which are defined in Measure J. As described above previously, WCCTAC is the Authority-designated RTPC for West County.
+The Action Plans are intended to establish overall goals, identify RRS, create a set of performance measures (now called Rregional Ttransportation Oebjectives, or RTOs), and establish a set of actions that will support achievement of the RTOs.
+The purpose of the Action Plans is for each RTPC to work cooperatively together to establish overall goals, identify RRS, create a set of performance measures (now called "regional transportation objectives," or RTOs), and establish a set of actions that will support achievement of the RTOs.

 Action Plans are required by Measure J to be prepared by the RTPC for each subregion of Contra Costa County (West; Central; East; Lamorinda; and the Tri-Valley, which includes a portion of Alameda County).
 CCTA is responsible for funding this effort and for coordinating and coalescing the individual Action Plans from each RTPC together to form the foundation of the CTP.